briisk/briisk-git/README.md

     > Why?
 You can make some mistakes and developer who is not in the project can't see/know everything about the project.
 Internal developer is more familiar with the entire project, so it will be easier find any mistakes.

   <a name="pull-request--destination"></a><a name="2.4"></a>
   - [2.4](#pull-request--destination) **Pull Requests: Destination**: You should always create PR with functionality/bugfix to the workspace branch.
-If the funcitonality is not ready yet, then create feature branch and create PR to it, so there will be less code to checking.
+If the funcitonality is not ready yet, then create feature branch and create PR to it, so there will be less code to check.

     > Why?
 You shouldn't create big PRs.
 The more code reviewer has to check, the more mistakes he/she can skip.
 Also there shouldn't be unfinished functionality in the main branch.